VCU launches ‘comprehensive’ review of Greek life following death of student

 University officials did not immediately respond to questions about the review Tuesday night.

-Richmond police and the university have said little about how the 19-year-old from Sterling died, but Oakes’s family said he had attended a rush event for the Delta Chi fraternity at an off-campus house on Friday night.
+Richmond police and the university have said little about how the 19-year-old from Sterling, Va., died, but Oakes’s family said he had attended a rush event for the Delta Chi fraternity at an off-campus house on Friday night.

 Family members said partygoers told them Oakes had been drinking and was later found unresponsive on a couch Saturday morning.
 Police were called to the home shortly after 9:15 a.m.
 Saturday, and Oakes was pronounced dead on the scene.